daviatorstorm/BibaViewEngine/README.md

 ## Overview

 Biba view engine is a new approach of data displaying.
 Its a brand new engine written from scratch.
-It is pretty simple have some similarness with angularjs or reactjs so if you familiar with those frameworks it will be easy for you to understand how it works.
+It is pretty simple have some similarness with angularjs or reactjs so if you familiar with those frameworks it will be easy for you to understand how it works

-> Currently it is working with netcoreapp1.1, SDK 1.0.3 / 1.0.4
-> Updated to netcoreapp2.0 and SDK 2.0.0
+> Currently it is working with netcoreapp2.0 and SDK 2.0.0

 ## Docs

-You can look at working [sample](https://github.com/daviatorstorm/BibaViewEngineSample) with router.
+You can look at working [sample](https://github.com/daviatorstorm/BibaViewEngineSample) with router

 First you need to add Nuget.config file to the root project directory with the next source